 With packages starting at $167 per month, SimilarWeb is an impressive tool and one with broad applications.

 MixRank helps you check out what happens after visitors have interacted with your competitor’s Google ads.
 It has a huge database of 20M + mobile apps and 80M+ websites and can show you info on competitor landing pages and PPC campaigns.

 MixRank is highly useful for app marketers because it can also help them stay on top of the mobile market trends before anyone else even knows what’s happening.
 And because you have access to competitor landing pages, you can craft a truly holistic strategy.

 iSpionage is a great alternative to many of the PPC spy tools on this list because it combines a lot of spy features into one.
 Speaking in terms of goals, marketers often use iSpionage to optimize conversion rates and increase leads generated.

-For enterprises or larger businesses, tracking your PPC performance across multiple territories and regions can quickly get complicated.
+Tracking your PPC performance across multiple territories and regions can quickly get complicated for enterprises or larger businesses.
 And that’s where The Search Monitor comes in.

 Like many of the PPC spy tools on this list, there are a lot of features.
 But being able to track competitor keyword bids, ad performance, and brand keyword bidding is the bread and butter here.

 A tool this powerful doesn’t come cheap, with prices starting from around $600 per month.